Nonconvex Decentralized Stochastic Bilevel Optimization under Heavy-Tailed Noise: Related Work

 In the distributed setting, the heavy-tailed noise has been less studied, although \cite{gurbuzbalaban2024heavy} has shown that noise in the decentralized setting tends to have heavier tails than in the centralized setting.
-Moreover, existing distributed methods for handling heavy-tailed noises \cite{sadiev2023high,yang2022taming,lee2025efficient} still rely on the gradient clipping technique.
+Moreover, existing distributed methods for handling heavy-tailed noise \cite{sadiev2023high,yang2022taming,lee2025efficient} still rely on the gradient clipping technique.
 Therefore, it remains unclear whether the gradient normalization technique without assuming bounded gradients works in the decentralized setting.
 Furthermore, to the best of our knowledge, gradient normalization without clipping has not yet been explored for decentralized bilevel optimization or decentralized minimax optimization under heavy-tailed noise.
+The only recent concurrent work on bilevel optimization under heavy-tailed noise in the single-machine setting is~\cite{liu2025stochastic}.
+However, it relies on a restrictive assumption that the lower-level problem is strongly convex.
+Moreover, it still relies on gradient clipping.
+In addition, the double-loop structure incurs substantial computational overhead due to the inner-loop iterations.
 Thus, it is important to fill this gap.